 - Brother-Sister Team: One doesn't appear without the other.

 - Camp Gay: One of them, anyway.
-According to the TIPS, they are of opposite sex, and are both attracted to guys.
+According to the TIPS, they are of different gender, and are both attracted to guys.

 - Curtains Match the Window: Zepar.

 - Evil Is Hammy: Both of the demons' actions are done in an overly theatrical manner.